sudoghut/LEANN/docs/docker_rag_guide.md

 ## Notes

 - The project directory is mounted into `/workspace` inside the container.
+- Hugging Face and Torch caches are mounted to `./cache` to avoid repeated downloads.
 - The default index output is `./rag_index/docs_rag.leann` in the repo.
 - If your Docker Compose ignores `deploy` GPU reservations, run with `docker compose run --rm --gpus all ...`.
 - If you need a different Python package mirror, update `Dockerfile.rag` to add `-i <mirror>` to the `pip install` commands.